Our SCAN Sparks programme explores ways in which the cultural community can support grassroots activism and equalities-focused working.

 Episode 1.
 Ica Headlam is the Aberdeen-based founder of We are Here Scotland, the community interest company sharing the work of BIPOC Creatives in Scotland.
 He shares what helps him thrive, where the challenges lie and his crowdfunded Creators fund.

 Episode 2: Claricia Parinussa is a Maluku diaspora movement artist whose practice encapsulates movement, performance, research, writing, producing and community organising.
-She talks about informal support mechanisms, the producing and artist support cohort IDY and the House Ball community, Vogue Scotland.
+They talk about informal support mechanisms, the producing and artist support cohort IDY and the House Ball community, Vogue Scotland.

 Episode 3: Jess Brough is the founder of Fringe of Colour, an Edinburgh based multi-award winning arts initiative for people of colour.
 Here, they about their journey in leading and sustaining a grassroots project within the arts sector in Scotland.